-- Open Settings app by pressing Windows Key + I.
+- Open the Settings app by pressing the Windows key + I.

-- Go to Accounts > Family & other people.
+- Go to Accounts and select Family & other people.

-- In Other people section click on Add someone else to this PC.
+- In the Other people section, click on Add someone else to this PC.

 - Select I don’t have this person’s sign-in information.